Load dplyr and stringr packages into R workspace

 ## 9 Cherimoya <NA> 4.7

-.
+Dang!
+R has treated pear as a different value than Pear.
 That’s really silly and unfortunate.
-It’s not “automagically” joining up the data across the two tables because R
+It’s not “automagically” joining up the data across the two tables because R is case sensitive (that is, pear is different from Pear to R).

-We can fix this example here by taking dt2
+We can fix this example here by taking dt2 and making the fruit column all lower-case then re-running the join operation.

 ### Let's fix this problem and make the fruit names consistent